daedalus/gdl39/README.md

 # gdl39
 GDL39 Protocol

-DISCLAIMER: Im' not the author, I don't know who it is.
+DISCLAIMER: I'm not the author, I don't know who it is.
 I just uploaded this for research purposes.

 Quick protype, written in perl, proof of concept only.